Teresa of Ávila: Last days

 Her final illness overtook her on one of her journeys from Burgos to Alba de Tormes.
 She died in 1582, just as Catholic Europe was making the switch from the Julian to the Gregorian calendar, which required the excision of the dates of 5–14 October from the calendar.
 She died either before midnight of 4 October or early in the morning of 15 October, which is celebrated as her feast day.
 According to the liturgical calendar then in use, she died on the 15th.
-Her last words were: "My Lord, it is time to move on.
+Her last words were, "My Lord, it is time to move on.
 Well then, may your will be done.
 O my Lord and my Spouse, the hour that I have longed for has come.
 It is time to meet one another."

-After her death
+After death

 Holy relics

 She was buried at the Convento de la Anunciación in Alba de Tormes.
 Nine months after her death the coffin was opened and her body was found to be intact but the clothing had rotted.
 Before the body was re-interred one of her hands was cut off, wrapped in a scarf and sent to Ávila.
-Gracián cut the little finger off the hand and – according to his own account – kept it with him until it was taken by the occupying Ottoman Turks, from whom he had to redeem it with a few rings and 20 reales.
+Gracián cut the little finger off the hand and – according to his own account – kept it with him until he was captured by Barbary corsairs when sailing from Messina to Rome, from whom he had to redeem it with a few rings and 20 reales.
 The body was exhumed again on 25 November 1585 to be moved to Ávila and found to be incorrupt.
 An arm was removed and left in Alba de Tormes at the nuns' request, to compensate for losing the main relic of Teresa, but the rest of the body was reburied in the Discalced Carmelite chapter house in Ávila.
 The removal was done without the approval of the Duke of Alba de Tormes and he brought the body back in 1586, with Pope Sixtus V ordering that it remain in Alba de Tormes on pain of excommunication.
 A grander tomb on the original site was raised in 1598 and the body was moved to a new chapel in 1616.

 The body still remains there, except for the following parts: